vsrinivas/fuchsia/the-book/wireless_networking.md

 The Fuchsia Wireless Network Service implements the IEEE 802.11 SME functions and holds state about all the wireless networks that are available in the current environment.
-It is the interface to the hardware (via the drivers) used by applications like System UI.
+It is the interface to the hardware (via the drivers) used by components like System UI.

 ## Relation to the Ethernet stack